 Quicfrez - Wisconsin

 Lasagna was also used at the abandoned Quicfrez industrial site in Fond du Lac, Wisconsin to remove high levels of TCE from the site and under a near-by river (pictures below).
 The soil at the site consisted of saturated clay and silt with very high levels of TCE (much of the site contained DNAPL levels of TCE).
 The site was expanded into the Fond du Lac River to allow treatment under half of the river.
 During the pre-Lasagna soil sampling event, substantially more DNAPL was found than first observed during the design phase and posed a greater challenge for Lasagna.
 There were areas with TCE concentrations above 1000 mg/kg.
 Two anodes (north, south) were used with a single center cathode.
 Installation of the electrodes and treatment zones lasted only 3 weeks with the electrical and recycle plumbing taking another 2 weeks to complete.
-Little or no stray current was found at nearby utility lines.
+No stray current was found at nearby utility lines.
 The system was fed by 208 volt, 3-phase line power rated for 600 amps.
 The initial DC output measuring 190 volts and 500 amps.
 Once the system reached operating temperature (70-80°C), the power was reduced to about 110 volts and 450 amps.
 Operational costs were minimized using remote monitoring.
-Electricity is the primary operation cost.

 Area-1 measured 160 feet by 70 feet with a depth of 20 feet.
 It was located under abandoned buildings that became a parking lot and excess equipment storage.
 During concrete surface and footer removal, there were remnants of an old ceramics facility including slaker pits and materials storage bunkers that required removal for Lasagna to operate correctly.
 Area-2 measured 50 feet by 50 feet with a depth of 20 feet and was located adjacent to buildings used for production.
 Area-2 was also located under a parking lot area and a roll-off pad.
 The removed concrete materials did not leave the site but instead were crushed and reused as a rock working surface to minimize issues of working on wet clay (equipment stayed cleaner and less direct contact exposures).